Archive T

 Players: Jessie Matthews, Owen Nares, Carol Goodner, Jerry Verno, Barbara Everest, Charles Carson, Winifred Oughton, Jack Morrison, Roland Culver, Max Kirby, Gordon McLeod, Lawrence Hanray, George Zucco, Mignon O'Doherty, Carroll Gibbons and the Savoy Orchestra

 Maxwell Reed is the bike-riding bad influence who gets Laurence Harvey involved in robbery.
-Susan Shaw's the love interest in this miserable movie.
+Susan Shaw's the love interest in this dour movie.

 Script: Guy Morgan